cchitsiang/awesome-stars/README.md

 - [MartinRGB/MTSwift-Learning](https://github.com/MartinRGB/MTSwift-Learning) - Begin to learn swift,try to make some simple project here(DEPRECATED)
 - [GabrielAlva/Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from.
 - [manavgabhawala/CocoaMultipeer](https://github.com/manavgabhawala/CocoaMultipeer) - This repository is a peer to peer framework for OS X, iOS and watchOS 2 that presents a similar interface to the MultipeerConnectivity framework (which is iOS only) that lets you connect any 2 devices
+- [AlexeyBelezeko/TBIconTransitionKit](https://github.com/AlexeyBelezeko/TBIconTransitionKit) - TBIconTransitionKit is an easy to use icon transition kit that allows to smoothly change from one shape to another.
 - [okmr-d/DOFavoriteButton](https://github.com/okmr-d/DOFavoriteButton) - Cute Animated Button written in Swift.
 - [jathu/UIImageColors](https://github.com/jathu/UIImageColors) - Fetches the most dominant and prominent colors from an image.
 - [kostiakoval/Mirror](https://github.com/kostiakoval/Mirror) - Swift objects Reflection